MetricCalc

 meter (m)

-tap any unit chip
+tap a source unit

 Popular Length Converters